FLoW's 2014 Winners

 Young entrepreneurs developing energy from waste water treatment, robots for cleaning solar panels and solar cell films with 20% more efficiency took the top prizes at the First Look West (FLoW) regional finals competition.
 At an awards celebration held at the California Institute of Technology on May 1, Stanford Nitrogen Group, Greenbotics and Xite Solar shared $200,000 in prize money.

 The FLoW competition is one of six awarded regionally as part of a three-year, $2 million DOE program.
 The winning teams from six regions went on to compete at a competition held at the Department of Energy in Washington, D.C.
 June 12 & 13, 2012.

-During FLoW's first two years, the following companies were established and continue to thrive:
+During FLoW's first three years, the following companies were established and continue to thrive: